Skip to content

 *Fees are subject to change.

 The University offers flexible payment plans and special tuition fees for self funding students.
-Kindly contact us for more information regarding these fees.
+Contact the Finance office for details.

 BSc (Honours) in Economics and Finance